Spring Concerts 2026

 The Tender Land

-The Promise of Living Copland, words Everett (soprano & baritone soli, chorus and orchestra)
+The Promise of Living Copland, words Everett (soprano & tenor soli, chorus and orchestra)

-Make Our Garden Grow, from Candide, Bernstein, words Wilbur (soprano & baritone soli, chorus and orchestra)
+Make Our Garden Grow, from Candide, Bernstein, words Wilbur (soprano & tenor soli, chorus and orchestra)

 Finale